ezoia-com/daiswap/README.md

+# Site

+Visit https://www.daiswap.net.
+Both HTML and solidity code provided in this repository, so you can run your own too!

 # Fees
 Swap contract takes a fixed 0.3% fee, fully passed on to liquidity providers.
 The swap with DAI is direct - only one fee is applied.